This is where Exercise Physiology can help!

 An exercise physiologist is specifically trained to prescribe the correct type of exercise based on the chronic condition present, and specialises in the treatment of that condition, the management of that condition and the prevention of further chronic conditions in a safe, supervised environment.

-If you know that this sounds exactly what you need, then contact us on 1300 189 289 and book an appointment to see Stephen and get started with a plan to get you back on track right away.
+If you know that this sounds exactly what you need, then contact us on 1300 189 289 and book an appointment and get started with a plan to get you back on track right away.

 What fitness & rehab do you need?